-Think about those times you bought something really expensive – a brand new TV, a car, even a house.
+Think about those times you bought something really expensive – a brand-new TV, a car, or even a house.

 Often, you feel great about the purchase only a couple of moments after you make it.
 But then, as time goes by and you start questioning your own decision, second thoughts slip in.